bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 end
 ```

-The fix shows how to invert dependencies on concreted classes to abstract interface.
+The fix shows how to invert dependencies on concrete classes to abstract interface.
 In this case the abstract interface is 'output' and not specific method like 'puts' or GUI related method that ties the game logic to a concrete implementation.

 standard_output.rb